DC Museums and Attractions Offering Shutdown Discounts for Federal Workers - Washingtonian

 1600 21st St., NW

-Federal employees who show their ID can take advantage of $10 admission (normally $20 full-priced) and 10 percent off in the museum shop.
+Federal employees who show their ID can pay just $10 (full-priced admission is usually $20) to see this gem of a museum—don’t miss Renoir’s masterpiece, Luncheon of the Boating Party—plus get 10 percent off in the museum shop.

 Planet Word